Domain-Shift-Aware Conformal Prediction for Large Language Models: Additional Experiments

-Figure~\ref{fig:mmlu_subject_distribution} shows the number of instances in each of the 17 subjects in the MMLU benchmark.
-Figure~\ref{fig:aps_coverage_lac} compares the empirical coverage of standard CP and DS-CP across all evaluated models.
-Figure~\ref{fig:aps_setsize_lac} reports the average prediction set size for standard CP and DS-CP across all evaluated models.
-Figure~\ref{fig:aps_paired-coverage-scatter} presents the scatter plot of the empirical coverage of DS-CP versus standard CP across all subject pairs and models.
-Overall, APS-based results echo our LAC findings: DS-CP adaptively corrects under-coverage induced by domain shift while maintaining practical set sizes.
+\textbf{APS score.} We further evaluate our framework using the APS score, following the same experimental setup as in the main text.
+Figure~\ref{fig:aps_coverage_lac} compares the empirical coverage of standard CP and DS-CP across all evaluated models, while Figure~\ref{fig:aps_setsize_lac} compares the corresponding average prediction set sizes.
+Figure~\ref{fig:aps_paired-coverage-scatter} presents a scatter plot comparing DS-CP and standard CP coverage across all subject pairs and models.

+Consistent with the results obtained using the LAC score, APS-based experiments show that DS-CP effectively corrects under-coverage caused by domain shift.
+In particular, DS-CP substantially improves coverage for subject pairs where standard CP fails, while maintaining prediction set sizes that remain practical.
+These results demonstrate that the benefits of DS-CP are not specific to a particular nonconformity score, but extend across commonly used CP constructions for LLM tasks.